 The members of the Audit Committee are Messrs.
-Embler, Montgomery and Osmon, each of whom qualifies as an "independent" director as defined under the applicable rules and regulations of the NASDAQ.
-Mr. Embler is the chairperson of the Audit Committee and each member of the Audit Committee also serves as a "financial expert" to our Audit Committee as that term is defined in SEC rules.
-The Audit Committee met eight times in 2013.
+Embler and Montgomery and Ms. Muehlhauser, each of whom qualifies as an "independent" director as defined under the applicable rules and regulations of NASDAQ and the SEC.
+Mr. Embler is the chairperson of the Audit Committee, and each member of the Audit Committee serves as an "audit committee financial expert" as that term is defined in SEC rules.
+The Audit Committee met seven times in 2016.